 - Lemon Juice- Low FODMAP.
 Use fresh lemon if you have.

-- Seasoning- black pepper and salt to make these tummy-friendly beans.
+- Seasoning- Black pepper and salt to make these tummy-friendly beans.

 See the recipe card for quantities.